comsci-uwc-isak/unit-1-project-Lauricenia/README.md

 fi

 ``
+[Fig9][The above script shows the algorithms for Test 5]
 <p></details>

 <details><summary>Development</summary>

 Installation
 ====================

-The installation function creates the app's main folder and its components: database folder and scripts folder
+The installation function creates the app's main folder and its components: database folder and scripts folder.

 ```.sh
 #!/bin/bash